Notes on “Army of None” by Paul Scharre (Book Review)

 Half-human, half-machine

-In practice, it turned out that the most successful application of computer intelligence in the military fall in the following two major categories: processing a large amount of input data to be ready for decision making by operator or executing a high-level objective with the precision and speed no human can achieve.
+In practice, the most successful applications of computer intelligence in the military fall into the following two major categories: processing a large amount of input data to be ready for operator decision-making or executing a high-level objective with the precision and speed no human can achieve.

 In the former category, computer systems help humans make more reasonable decisions when an unfiltered stream of information from military units, radars, drones, satellites, etc., can easily overload our cognitive capacity.
 So, first, sophisticated algorithms try to identify, sort, range, and logically group incoming data.
 Then, they present the results in a meaningful form for consideration when making up your mind about what to do next.
-One of the examples of such systems is a flight radar that constantly and completely autonomously scans an area and notifies the personnel on duty on matches for specific conditions like an unapproved flight.
+One example of such a system is a flight radar that constantly and completely autonomously scans an area and notifies the personnel on duty on matches for specific conditions like an unapproved flight.

 The common trend for computer applications in the military is that a human should always stay in the loop.
 The operator should have control over the on/off switch: either to initiate an engagement or cancel it.
 In that scenario, the union of computer power for large data processing and the human ability for adaptation make a really powerful combo.